rigetti/pyquil/docs/source/qpu_usage.rst

   classical control in a program submission (including the manual inclusion of ``MEASURE`` instructions), which is legal Quil but falls outside of the domain of ProtoQuil.

 After being passed through the compiler, gates are applied to qubits at the earliest available time.
-As$
+As a simple example, considering the following:

 .. code:: python